hashcloak/Meson/docs/docs/docs.md

 ## Running Meson

-##### __⚠️ WARNING ⚠️ These instructions for joining or running a mixnet are only for the current alpha version of a Meson mixnet.
+##### __⚠️ WARNING ⚠️ These instructions for joining or running a mixnet are only for the current alpha version of a Katzenpost mixnet.
 The alpha version is not ready for production usage.__

 Requirements:

 - `go` version 1.13
 - `docker swarm`

-You will need to have initialized your docker swarm.
+You will need to have [initialized](https://docs.docker.com/engine/reference/commandline/swarm_init) your docker swarm.

 ### How to Run a Provider Node

-All of our infrastructure uses docker setups.
+All of our infrastructure uses docker to run the mixnet nodes.
 You will first need to generate a provider config and its PKI keys.
 The easiest way to do that is by using our [genconfig](https://github.com/hashcloak/genconfig/#genconfig) script:

 ```bash
 go get github.com/hashcloak/genconfig